Devil's Playground (album)

-Devil's Playground is the sixth studio album by English rock vocalist Billy Idol, released on 22 March 2005.
-It is his first studio album in over a decade (the latest being 1993's Cyberpunk), and his first new studio songs since 2001 (Idol's cover of "Don't You (Forget About Me)" on Greatest Hits).
-The album also reunited Idol in the studio with guitarist Steve Stevens and producer Keith Forsey.
+Devil's Playground is the sixth studio album by the English rock musician Billy Idol, released on 22 March 2005.
+It is his first album in over a decade, the last being 1993's Cyberpunk, and his first new songs since 2001, when he covered "Don't You (Forget About Me)" on the compilation album Greatest Hits.

+Background and recording

+The album saw Idol reunite with guitarist Steve Stevens and producer Keith Forsey in the studio.
 All songs were written or co-written by Idol except "Plastic Jesus".
 The album was engineered and mixed by Brian Reeves at the Jungle Room in Los Angeles.

-During the recording of the album, the crew of the TV show Bands Reunited ambushed the Jungle Room and tried to convince Billy to reunite with his old band Generation X for a one night performance, but Idol slammed the door on them, leading to an apology by the crew.
+During the recording of the album, the crew of the TV show Bands Reunited ambushed the Jungle Room and tried to convince Billy to reunite with his old band Generation X for a one-night performance, but Idol slammed the door on them, leading to an apology by the crew.

+Release

 Idol and the band supported the album with a world tour of rock festival appearances in 2005 and 2006, including several performances on the Vans Warped Tour.

 The song "Scream" was used in an episode of Viva La Bam, in which Idol also guest starred, where he and Bam Margera sing it as they go down the highway.